TilleyCodes/Planning_-_Design_Documentation/README.md

 Different paradigms influence how developers solve problems, structure data, and manage the flow of logic in the application.
 There are two types of programming paradigm:

-1. **Imperative programming:** code is written as a sequence of instruction that changes the program's state step by step
+1. **Imperative programming:** code is written as a sequence of instructions that changes the program's state step by step
 - **Procedural programming:**
     - organised into procedures or functions that manipulate data for reusability
 - **Object oriented programming:**